Articles

 • Did the new product offering appeal to customers?

-• What kind of feedback did your customers or partners provide?
+• What kind of customer feedback or partner feedback did you get?

 • Did you achieve your goals of leads or conversions?